Quizlet logo in blue.

 DESIGNING A SOLUTION

-I focused on designing the adaptive test experience and the multiplayer quiz flow, translating our concepts into low-fidelity wireframes to explore interactions and prepare the designs for user testing.
+Guided by our research insights, we explored how Quizlet’s study experience could better support focus, motivation, and collaboration during long study sessions.
+I focused on designing the adaptive test experience and the multiplayer quiz flow, translating our concepts into low-fidelity wireframes to explore interactions and prepare the designs for usability testing.

-Low-fidelity sketches of multiplayer features, test mode, progress tracking, mind mapping
+Team low-fidelity sketches of multiplayer features, test mode, progress tracking, mind mapping

 Mid-fi designs for multiplayer study mode